-- a. country borders and important cities - b. numbers of people that live in different areas - c. information such as life expectancy or literacy rates - d. what plants grow in different areas - e. mountains, valleys, rivers, lakes, sea, land - f. exact elevations and other technical details of the landscape
+- a. country borders and important cities - b. numbers of people that live in different areas - c. information such as life expectancy or literacy rates - 4.
+Development information maps d. what plants grow in different areas - e. mountains, valleys, rivers, lakes, sea, land - f. exact elevations and other technical details of the landscape